alphagov/government-service-design-manual/service-manual/operations/web-operations-stories.md

 *Read-only file systems*
 As a web operations engineer working on the service
 So that I can protect against files being changed due to compromises in the application
-I want to be able to configure a read-only file system if appropriateA.
+I want to be able to configure a read-only file system if appropriate.